skggm/skggm/_pages/skggm-writeup.md

 In [skggm](https://github.com/jasonlaska/skggm) we provide a [scikit-learn](http://scikit-learn.org)-compatible implementation of the program (\ref{eqn:graphlasso}) and a collection of modern best practices for working with the graphical lasso.

 ## Methods and tradeoffs
-The core estimator provided in [skggm](https://github.com/jasonlaska/skggm) is `QuicGraphLasso` which is a scikit-learn compatible interface to an implementation of the [QUIC](http://jmlr.org/papers/volume15/hsieh14a/hsieh14a.pdf) algorithm.
+The core estimator provided in [skggm](https://github.com/jasonlaska/skggm) is `QuicGraphLasso` which is a scikit-learn compatible interface to an implementation of the [QUIC](http://jmlr.org/papers/volume15/hsieh14a/hsieh14a.pdf) algorithm for (\ref{eqn:graphlasso}).
 It's example usage (and common parameters) is:

 {% highlight python %}
 from inverse_covariance import QuicGraphLasso